michaeltelford/wgit/README.md

 Currently there is no executable provided with Wgit however...

-In future versions of Wgit a 'wgit' executable will be provided as part of the gem.
+In future versions of Wgit a `wgit` executable will be provided as part of the gem.
 This executable will provide the capability to crawl a Url from the command line just like wget but you'll be able to do much more like recursively crawl entire sites and easily store the resulting markup in a Database.

 ## Development